Honorable John T. Smithee, Chair, House Committee on Judiciary & Civil Jurisprudence

 No significant fiscal implication to the State is anticipated.

-The bill would amend the Civil Practices and Remedies Code to provide immunity from civil liability to any person that enters a motor vehicle for the purpose of removing an unattended vulnerable individual or domestic animal from that vehicle.
-Based on the analysis of the Office of Court Administration and the Texas Department of Criminal Justice, duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.
+The bill would amend the Civil Practice and Remedies Code to allow the filing of a suit for personal injury at any time for injuries arising from certain offenses constituting sexual abuse of a child and would retain a five year statute of limitations for suits for personal injury arising from sexual assault, aggravated sexual assault, trafficking of persons, or compelling prostitution offenses involving adults.
+Based on the analysis of the Office of Court Administration, duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.

 Local Government Impact